ExpDev07/commy/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you setup a plugin using _Commy_.

 ### Prerequisites